wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

 ### Storing the replies to historic DNS requests seems a huge resource-expensive task.
-### Why would you do this ?
+Why on earth would you want to do this ?

 -   In web-hosting environments, a single machine with 1 IP address may deliver the content for many web sites.
 Storing historical DNS replies allows you to find out what websites (or other entities with a DNS entry) are being hosted on that single machine.